 The best solar installers will stand behind their installations by offering a workmanship warranty, which is specific to the work of designing and constructing the solar energy system.
-Workmanship warranties are distinct from warranties for solar equipment, and generally range from one to 10 years.
+Workmanship warranties are distinct from warranties for solar equipment and typically range from 10 to 25 years.

 Trusted advisor on energy system design

 Going solar is a significant investment in your home, and you should have a strong, trusting relationship with your installer.
 The best installers will work with you to understand how solar fits within the energy system of your home or business.
 The best solar installers are guides and advisors – you should feel comfortable asking your installer questions every step of the way.

 Going solar is an excellent but significant home decision, and not something to be rushed along by a potential solar installer.
 High-pressure sales tactics are much more common among the large solar leasing companies in the country, so be on the lookout and always read the fine print before signing.
 If you feel overly rushed by a solar installer, chances are they aren’t the right one for you.

 Differentiating quality among installers on EnergySage

 People shopping for solar on the EnergySage Marketplace often ask our team which solar installers are the best among those with the EnergySage seal of approval.
 We screen all installers to make sure that they are reputable companies with the experience and the track record to deliver quality work for our customers.
 But once they are in the Marketplace, how do you tell them apart?
 How do you identify the best of the best?

 Ratings and reviews can be a useful tool in determining the quality of an installer, but they often focus on the “extreme” end of the customer experience, either very good or very bad.
 Company reviews may or may not provide a comprehensive view of the company’s quality.